tomaj/hermes/README.md

 }

-// create dispatcher like in first snippet
+// create dispatcher like in the first snippet
 $redis = new Redis();
 $redis->connect('127.0.0.1', 6379);
 $driver = new RedisSetDriver($redis);